v-kolesnikov/exercism-docker.mk/README.md

 ## Usage

-Add to your Makefile follow lines:
+Add the following lines to your Makefile:

 ```makefile
 EXERCISM_LANG := %language%